DoubleHelixApp/DoubleHelix/.github/ISSUE_TEMPLATE/add-a-new-reference.md

 ---

 Hi.
-I'd like WGSE-NG to support a new reference:
+I'd like Helix to support a new reference:
 - [URL](https://url to FASTA here):
 - Build (e.g., 37, 38)